lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Upload your extension

-It's not time to upload our extension on the marketplace.
+It's now time to upload our extension on the marketplace.
 For that you need:

 - the generated extension (*.vsix)
 - ensuring the ID contained in its manifest (vss-extension.json) matches exactly the name of the publisher account you just created